top of page

 Artemis appears in Times Square, a lone figure amid the neon glare, representing independence, clarity of purpose, and the wild spirit that even the most urban of environments cannot contain.

-Each of these portraits invites the viewer to revisit familiar tales through an
+Each of these portraits invites the viewer to revisit familiar tales through an innovative lens.

 Cassandra at the Genome Center – Neoclassical Style Print